Mk 14 Enhanced Battle Rifle: Design details

 A Kydex hand guard and M68 CCO are also added, though they are almost always replaced with a vertical foregrip and magnifying scope for better handling and for use in a designated marksman role.
 A Wind Talker suppressor can be mounted on the DC Vortex flash hider, though the U.S. military did not adopt one to active service.

-Sage International had some involvement in the decision of whether to invest approximately $120,000 in an injection mold incorporating into the design the rail attachments or machine the replacement stock from a solid billet of aluminum with the latter being selected, which was then shown at the SHOT Show in Orlando in 2003.
+Sage International had some involvement in the decision of whether to invest approximately $120,000 in an injection mold incorporating rail attachments into the design or machine the replacement stock from a solid billet of aluminum.
+The latter option was selected, which was then shown at the SHOT Show in Orlando in 2003.

-The Mk 14 has been criticised for being too heavy, at 14 lb when loaded with a 20-round magazine, with most of this weight being at the front of the weapon, making it difficult to aim.
+The Mk 14 has been criticised for being too heavy, at 14 lb when loaded with a 20-round magazine, with most of this weight being at the front of the rifle, making it difficult to aim.

 Configurations

 Several configurations are available on the Mk 14 Mod 0 EBR, including the attachment of an AN/PVS-4 night vision scope.
 Others had included the capability of adding two different scopes or sights on the Picatinny rails, for more precision or zoom level.